BenjaminWolfe/qmk_firmware/keyboards/kyria/keymaps/corvus/README.md

 I do have nice functionality in place for changing the color and getting its numbers, thanks in large part to [this StackOverflow post][lighting-stackoverflow].

+At one point I used [tapdance][tapdance] for all kinds of fancy functionality in the nav layer: a key for cut, copy, and paste, another for undo and redo, and a third for find and replace.
+None of these added enough value though
+(especially not cut, copy, and paste, as the shortcuts are already so easy to find), and removing them drastically improved my firmware size (by more than a kilobyte!).
+I'm currently tinkering with new ways to handle undo-redo and find & replace.

 # Open Tasks and Ideas

+* Tinker with the keys mentioned in the last paragraph above.
+* Screenshot key, command-shift-4.
+* VS Code format key, option-shift-f.
 * Consider auto-shift; nothing wrong with using that _and_ the modifier key.
 * Consider using aliases for keys as outlined in the home row modifiers article.
   It certainly makes the code easier to read.